 Gym - Inquire about gym membership and workout.
 Typical fee is $20 - $30.

-Here’s a list of some Mystery Shopping Companies to get you started.
+My favorite one is Secret Shopper.
+Some companies went out of business due to COVID-19, so google it and see what you find.
 The more you sign up with, the more good mystery shopping jobs you’ll find.

 Secret Shopper - This company has been around for 20 years and offers many mystery shopping jobs such as hair salons, vet clinic, and gym memberships.
 I’ve also seen a few high end shops from them, such as overnight hotel stays, airline tickets, and wine tasting.
 Check out this secret shopper company at www.secretshopper.com.